ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 iOS devices should be configured to adhere to the ACSC hardening requirements to provide secure access to corporate information.
 ACSC recommends that the latest version of iOS is used in order to have the most secure operating system present on the device.

-Table 132 iOS Devices Design Decisions for all agencies and implementation types.
+iOS Devices Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---